italktocomputers/StringQuery/README.md

 WARNING: THIS SOFTWARE IS IN ALPHA AND SHOULD NOT BE USED IN PRODUCTION.
 I HAVE ONLY COMPILED USING GCC ON CENTOS 6.6.
-AS OF RIGHT NOW, ASCII IS THE ONLY SUPPORTED CHARACTER ENCODING ALTHOUGH I WILL BE LOOKING INTO SUPPORTING UTF-8.
 IF YOU ARE ACCEPTING CODE FROM A URL IT SHOULD BE ENCODED USING THE APPLICATION/X-WWW-FORM-URLENCODED FORMAT.
 NOT DOING SO CAN LEAD TO COMMAND INJECTION.

 More information on this encoding: http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.1